Presidential Emergency Action Documents: Origins and implementation

 Over time, the circumstances under which PEADs could be executed expanded to include events beyond nuclear warfare.
 One example is a 1968 FBI Memorandum from the Johnson Administration.
 The memorandum recommended a "Priority Apprehension Program based on dangerousness[sic] of individuals on SI" referring to the government "Security Index," and noting that the government had "recently amended [its] definition of a dangerous person in new Presidential Emergency Action Document 6, broadening it to include terrorists or persons who would interfere with Government operation and defense effort [sic]"."
 This Security Index contained the names of individuals whom the government considered threats and should be immediately apprehended and detained to prevent sabotage, espionage, and insurrection and contained 10,000 names.
-Former Carter Administration official referred to this as "The Enemies Briefcase."
+Former Carter Administration official referred to this as "The Enemies Briefcase".

 In 1973, the Congressional Church Committee, attempted to uncover various unconstitutional acts by the Executive Branch in the wake of The Watergate Scandal.
 This committee ended up finding copious amounts of evidence that presidents and their agents had routinely violated the Constitution going back to at least the Roosevelt Administration.
-The conclusions of the Committee were that the President indeed could: “seize property and commodities, seize control of transport and communications, organize and control the means of production, assign military forces abroad, and restrict travel."
+The conclusions of the Committee were that the President indeed could: “seize property and commodities, seize control of transport and communications, organize and control the means of production, assign military forces abroad, and restrict travel".
 They also revealed that States of Emergency had been implemented and remained permanent for decades.
-The Committees findings were largely ignored by the public, as the Ford Administration did their best to thwart their activities, and a bill they eventually passed to terminate national emergencies after six months was completely ineffective and eventually forgotten.
-In 1977 Congress passed the International Emergency Economic Powers Act and the Office of Foreign Assets Control which expanded the Presidents ability to declare National Emergencies and implement unconstitutional policies.
+The Committee's findings were largely ignored by the public, as the Ford Administration did their best to thwart their activities, and a bill they eventually passed to terminate national emergencies after six months was completely ineffective and eventually forgotten.
+In 1977 Congress passed the International Emergency Economic Powers Act and the Office of Foreign Assets Control which expanded the President's ability to declare National Emergencies and implement unconstitutional policies.

 No memoranda that are more recent than 1979 have been found that contain references to PEADs.
 However, CNN reported in 1991 that the Reagan administration had continued COG planning and revealed plans drafted by then Vice President George H. W. Bush that included a separate line of succession to the presidency conflicting with the Constitution.

 Subsequent investigations have revealed that the Clinton, Bush, and Obama administrations have continued COG planning and maintained previous PEADs or developed new ones.
 The Security Index is also still maintained, now known as "Main Core," and is reported to contain eight million names.
-Since February 2000 PEADs are retained by FEMA "permanent[ly,]" until "superseded obsolete."
+Since February 2000 PEADs are retained by FEMA "permanent[ly,]" until "superseded obsolete".